 Not a bad definition, and it is certainly one that works for us.
 Of course, given the fact that Wikipedia pages are regularly updated the wording changes on a regular basis.
 But, usually, this particular page on the web is quite helpful.
 If you have a doctor that is not familiar with non-allergic food hypersensitivity, and is struggling to see it as a possibility, he or she may benefit from reading that page.

 Differentiating between food intolerances and allergies

-Perhaps the only problem with this definitions is that it does not say anything about the strength of the symptoms.
+Perhaps the only problem with this definition is that it does not say anything about the strength of the symptoms.
 This is a shame.
-After all that is the difference between a food allergy and intolerance.
+After all, that is the difference between a food allergy and intolerance.
 If your lips only tingle when you eat something the chances are you are sensitive to that food.
 But, if your lips swell you are almost certainly suffering from a full-blown food allergy.
 In that situation, you should never eat that food because each time your adverse reaction is likely to get progressively worse.
-Eventually you may find that your tongue swells and your airway starts to close.
+Eventually, you may find that your tongue swells and that your airway starts to close.